 Remgro’s internal audit division is an effective independent appraisal function and forms an integral part of the enterprise-wide risk and opportunities management system that provides assurance on the effectiveness of Remgro’s system of internal control.
 The Audit and Risk Committee has, during the year under review, evaluated reports on the effectiveness of the systems of internal controls conducted by the internal audit function, considered information provided by management and held discussions with the external auditor on the results of their audit.

 Further details on Remgro’s risk management function are contained in the Risk and Opportunities Management Report.
 The Audit and Risk Committee is satisfied that the system, as well as the process of risk and opportunities management, is effective.

-Remgro has a duly constituted Health and Safety Committee, as required by the Occupational Health and Safety Act (No. 85 of 1993).
+Remgro has a duly constituted Safety, Health and Environment Committee, as required by the Occupational Health and Safety Act (No. 85 of 1993).
 The committee is a subcommittee of the ROTIG Committee and ensures that Remgro provides and maintains a safe and healthy risk-free environment for staff and visitors by identifying risks and ensuring that controls designed to mitigate these risks are effective and complied with.
 It further monitors environmental practices.

 An overview of the key areas of focus during the reporting period, planned areas of future focus as well as the objectives, and the key risks that Remgro faces are contained in the Risk and Opportunities Management Report.

 The Board and executive management are well informed about the role of technology and information and its impact on Remgro’s business, taking into account the relatively limited technology needs of an investment holding company.